Criminal Justice at FHSU: Real World Experience

 Learn Defensive Tactics

 Defensive tactics help you protect yourself and others when you confront a suspect or criminal.
 The department offers several opportunities to learn more about defensive tactics, from courses to a student organization that meets on a weekly basis.
-No matter what your field of justice studies is, gaining experience with these techniques can teach you how to keep yourself—and others—safe, and help you become a more efficient criminal justice professional.
+No matter what your field of criminal justice is, gaining experience with these techniques can teach you how to keep yourself—and others—safe, and help you become a more efficient criminal justice professional.

 Gain a World Perspective

 In our global society, it’s increasingly important to develop an understanding of other cultures and their ideas about justice.
-At FHSU, the Department of Justice Studies coordinates trips to other countries through EF Tours.
+At FHSU, the Department of Criminal Justice coordinates trips to other countries through EF Tours.
 Students have visited places like Italy and Costa Rica, learned about how the countries punish criminals, and toured local prisons.

 Deepen Your Understanding of Criminal Justice Issues

-Justice Studies majors must complete the Advanced Seminar in Justice Studies before graduating.
+Criminal Justice majors must complete the Advanced Seminar in Criminal Justice before graduating.
 Under the guidance of a faculty member, you and fellow students will research and debate current issues in criminal justice.
 In this class, you’ll learn to see more than one side of an issue.
 This strengthening of your critical thinking skills pays off as you pursue your criminal justice career—you’ll be more capable of understanding complex situations and issues.

 Gain Experience Through a Criminal Justice Internship